 by Eva Laser, Stockholm 04/11/2006.

-In the summer of 1986 a small study group gathered on an island in the Stockholm archipelago to begin a process of acquiring the Feldenkrais profession.
-The trainer in question was Yochanan Rywerant (b 1922) who for the first time in an independent setting was able to implement the experience, knowing & understanding of The Feldenkrais Method®.
-The endeavour to teach in this setting and context received well and two more basic trainings came about in Stockholm before Yochanan Rywerant continued to teach the same framework in Tel Aviv.
+In the summer of 1986, a small study group gathered on an island in the Stockholm archipelago to begin a process of acquiring the Feldenkrais profession.
+The trainer in question was Yochanan Rywerant (b 1922) who for the first time in an independent setting was able to implement the experience, knowing and understanding of The Feldenkrais Method®.
+The endeavor to teach in this setting and context received well and two more basic trainings came about in Stockholm before Yochanan Rywerant continued to teach the same framework in Tel Aviv.
 The Swedish group asked him in 1994 to set up a trainer’s training to get the utmost of his excellence for the future.
 A 40-day training came about where Yochanan Rywerant in his meticulous way laid out a scheme of approaching the method from a didactic and principal point of view.
-The enormous verbatim material often named as the Feldenkrais legacy was digested down to a touchable frame of reference and thinking presented also in text.
+The enormous verbatim material often named as the Feldenkrais legacy was digested down to a touchable frame of reference and thinking also presented in the text.
 This trainer’s training is continuing in Tel Aviv.

 In the preface, Yochanan Rywerant explains the 3-fold function of the book: